Pierluigi Collina: Advertising

 In 2003, Collina appeared in an advert of a Turkish GSM operator, Aria, due to his popularity in Turkey.
 In December 2004, he starred in a commercial for MB Pivo in Serbia, alongside Lazar Ristovski.
 His quote in Serbian "Nema cekaj Lazo, daj MB pivo" (I can't wait no longer Laza, give me MB beer) is famous in Serbia.
 He appeared in another MB Pivo advert two years later.

-Collina's easily-recognisable face (to followers of football) also led to his appearance in an advert for the Vauxhall Vectra on UK television during the 2006 World Cup.
+Collina's easily-recognisable face (to followers of football) also led to his appearance in an advertising campaign for the Opel Vectra and Signum during the 2006 World Cup.
 He also appeared in adverts for MasterCard and Adidas during the tournament.

 Video games

 Collina was chosen as the cover figure for the football video games Pro Evolution Soccer 3 and Pro Evolution Soccer 4, appearing alongside compatriot Francesco Totti and Thierry Henry for the latter.
-This was unusual, as football games had come to almost exclusively feature only players and managers on their covers, and he did not feature in either game.
+This was unusual, as football games had come to almost exclusively feature only players and managers on their covers, and he did not feature in either game; this was the first time a referee had featured on the cover of a football video game.
 In addition, he featured as an "unlockable" referee in the rival EA Sports game FIFA Football 2005, released shortly before Pro Evolution Soccer 4.